Sid1332/tmp-frc-limelight-code/README.md

 - In `Constants.java`, start copying at `// Start copy here` and end at `// End copy Here`.
 - Copy `driveToDist()` decleration from `DriveSubsystem.java` to our drive subsystem.
 - NOTE: TODO's are placed within the code, make sure we follow them.
+- Also NOTE: Amp will not work until second limelight is configured.